Freight Shipping from Tacoma to Cleveland

 How much does it cost to ship freight from Tacoma to Cleveland?

-Full truckload (FTL) rates from Tacoma, WA to Cleveland, OH currently range from $5,667-$6,985 for a standard dry van load over the 2,636-mile route.
+Full truckload (FTL) rates from Tacoma, WA to Cleveland, OH currently range $5,667-$6,985 (roughly $2.18-$2.67 per mile over 2,636 miles).
 LTL shipments typically cost $1,650-$2,641 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tacoma to Cleveland?